 5 fun winter activities in the Netherlands

-But if you weren’t born wearing ice-skates, or aren’t champion level yet, that’s ok too.
-Ice-skating is something you can do for fun too; it doesn’t have to be competitively.
-Just go on down to your local ice-rink- this could be a seasonal one- and get some ice time in with friends.
-A great addition to ice-skating is, of course, hot chocolate.
+But if you weren’t born wearing ice skates, or aren’t champion-level yet, that’s ok.
+Ice skating is something you can do for fun too; it doesn’t have to be competitive.
+Just go on down to your local ice rink - this could be a seasonal one - and get some ice time in with friends.
+A great addition to ice skating is, of course, hot chocolate.
 Yum!
 It’s the perfect treat to warm yourself up after dancing on the ice.

-So, it’s time for an indoor activity, the ballet.
-Ballet is mesmerising, especially during the winter period with all the festive performances.
+Ballet is mesmerising, especially during the winter.
 The dancers make it look effortless, but trust me; it’s very, very difficult.
 Ballet sounds like something only wealthy people can go to, and I get it, but it is simply not true!
-Take Cinderella at the Dutch National Ballet for instance, you can get tickets as cheap as 23 euros.
+There's something for everyone at the Dutch National Ballet in Amsterdam, and you can get tickets for some performances for less than 20 euros.

-That is a bargain in almost everyone’s books, after all, think how much it costs to go to a concert.
-A ballet performance features extravagant sets, costumes, dancers that have trained for years and years and it isn’t over after 30 minutes.
+That is a bargain in almost everyone’s books; after all, think how much it costs to go to a concert.
+A ballet performance features extravagant sets, costumes, and dancers that have trained for years and years and it isn’t over after 30 minutes.
 Worth every penny!

-Let’s be honest, the Dutch don’t exactly shine when it comes to the dishes their kitchen has to offer, especially when compared with other cuisines that have very distinctive flavours.
-However, in the winter the dishes here are downright delicious and not all centred around sweets- think stroopwafels and hagelslag.
+Let’s be honest, the Dutch don’t exactly shine when it comes to the traditional dishes their kitchen has to offer, especially when compared with other cuisines that have very distinctive flavours.
+However, in the winter the dishes here are downright delicious and not all centred around sweets (think stroopwafels and hagelslag).

 In the winter, the Dutch really know how to satisfy your appetite with their hearty stamppots or thick soups.
 Venture out to a local restaurant to try some of these goodies.
-If you are stuck for a place and just want to grab a meal, you can always go to the Hema.
-There you will be able to find stamppot with smoked sausage for just 3,50 euros.
-Make sure you check online first if your Hema offers hot meals in the afternoon, as only 9 of their larger stores do.
+If you are stuck for a place and just want to grab a quick bite, you can always go to the Hema!

 Theme parks are not just for the summer; they are amazing in the winter too, full of twinkling lights and delightful amusements!
 Some theme parks even embrace the spirit of the holidays, offering special attractions and warm food and drinks.